-- 19. For each of the following select T for true or F for false on the answer sheet. - (1) [1 Pt.]
-A binary or multi-class classification technique should be used whenever there are categorical features.
+- 19. For each of the following select $\mathbf{T}$ for true or $\mathbf{F}$ for false on the answer sheet. - (1) [1 Pt.]
+A binary or multi-class classification technique should be used whenever there are categorical features. - (2) [1 Pt.]
+Logistic regression is actually used for classification. - (3) [1 Pt.]
+The logistic regression loss function was derived by modeling the observations as noisy observations with a Gaussian noise model. - (4) [1 Pt.]
+Class imbalance can be a serious problem in which the number of training data points from one class is much larger than another. - (5) [1 Pt.]
+A broken binary classifier that always predicts 0 is likely to get a test accuracy around 50% on all prediction tasks. - (6) [1 Pt.]
+The root mean squared error is the correct metric for evaluating the prediction accuracy of a binary classifier. - 20.
+Consider the following binary classification dataset

-Solution: False.
-Categorical features may appear in both classification and regression settings and should be addressed using one-hot-encoding.

-(2) [1 Pt.]
-Logistic regression is actually used for classification.

-Solution: True.
-Logistic regression is somewhat confusingly named as it applies to classifications tasks but builds on the linear models we introduced in least squares linear regression.

-(3) [1 Pt.]
-The logistic regression loss function was derived by modeling the observations as noisy observations with a Gaussian noise model.

-Solution: False.
-Logistic regression was derived using the Bernoulli likelihood of function.

-(4) [1 Pt.]
-Class imbalance can be a serious problem in which the number of training data points from one class is much larger than another.

-Solution: True.
-Class imbalance can be a serious problem and often occurs in settings like disease diagnosis where a large fraction of the population is healthy.

-(5) [1 Pt.]
-A broken binary classifier that always predicts 0 is likely to get a test accuracy around 50% on all prediction tasks.

-Solution: False.
-In many case class imbalance could result in substantially higher or lower accuracy.

-(6) [1 Pt.]
-The root mean squared error is the correct metric for evaluating the prediction accuracy of a binary classifier.

-Solution: False.
-Root mean squared error is a standard measure of accuracy for regression.
-Logistic regression accuracy is often measured by the fraction of examples predicted correctly or in some cases the likelihood of the data under the model.

-20. Consider the following binary classification dataset

-(1) [3 Pts.]
-Draw a reasonable approximation of the logistic regression probability estimates for $\mathbf{P}(Y=1\,|\,x)$ on top of the figure on the answersheet.
+- (1) [3 Pts.]
+Draw a reasonable approximation of the logistic regression probability estimates for $\mathbf{P}(Y = 1 | x)$ on top of the figure on the answersheet. - (2) [1 Pt.]
+Are these data linearly separable? - A. Yes - B. No